Workday/canvas-kit/modules/_labs/breadcrumbs/react/README.md

 ##### Handling Truncation

-`CurrentItem` has built-in truncation + tooltip functionality to provide an easy-to-use, accessible feature for managing the length of the item.
+`CurrentItem` has built-in truncation + tooltip functionality to provide an easy-to-use, accessible feature for managing the length of link text.
 By default, the `maxWidth` is set to `350`, however you can adjust this as needed.
-Note that tooltips will only be available when text is truncated.
-Here's an example:
+Note that tooltips will only render when text is truncated.
+Here's an
+example:

 ```tsx
 import React from 'react';